42 MoneySaving household hacks to avoid waste

 From cutting open toothpaste to get the last drop out, to saving wrapping paper from opened gifts... many of us have certain quirky things we do as MoneySavers.
 We might not always admit to them, but however small (or strange), they all add up to save cash – and help the environment by reducing waste.
 So we've delved deep into the MSE Forum to come up with a whole host of MoneySaving household hacks...

 Some of the following might sound obvious if you already do them yourself, but as everyone does things a bit differently at home, you'll likely find some surprising tricks below you've not thought of before.
 Also see our 12 ways to stop wasting food and drink – and let us know what we've missed in the comments.

-Some are straightforward and common sense – others are based on the experience of those who've tried them, but they may or may not work for you, so give them a go and let us know how you get on.
-Always be cautious about allergies and intolerances – both yours and others – especially with tips relating to food or skincare.
+Some are straightforward and common sense – others are based on the experience of those who have tried them, but they may or may not work for you, so give them a go and let us know how you get on.
+Always be cautious about allergies and intolerances – both yours and others' – especially with tips relating to food or skincare.